 This Society was established in the 1950s and has a special interest in the built environment and heritage.
-We are consultees on planning applications relating to Listed buildings and our town's three conservation areas, with representation on Birmingham's Heritage Advisory Panel, and we take a broader interest in good urban design.
+We are consultees on planning applications relating to Listed buildings and our town's three conservation areas, and we take a broader interest in good urban design.
 However, our members also care deeply about the natural environment and issues such as protection of our local Green Belt.
 The following comments reflect these wider interests.

 We welcome the emphasis on promoting "the vitality and viability of town centres", though we also note the concerns expressed recently by the owners of John Lewis/Waitrose that out-of-town developments might jeopardise this.